rs3022/raghubir-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+Raghubir Singh is a lecturer in Artificial Intelligence at the [Department of Computer Science](https://www.bath.ac.uk/departments/department-of-computer-science/), University of Bath.